fugu-chop/launch_school/daily_logs/daily_log_sept2020.md

 Debugging is actually really fun.
 It's like a puzzle, tracing through the logs and figuring out logic fixes.
 Hopefully that bodes well for my career as a developer, since I hear a lot of time is spent debugging.

 I also made a start on RB101, up to 'truthiness'.
 I'm officially enrolled into Launch School proper.
 This is going to be good.

+##### 26/09/20 (Sat)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 2: Small Programs
+  - Calculator (inc. Refactor)
+    - Heredocs
+    - `%w()` as way to convert strings into a comma separated array
+  - Pseudo-code (formal and casual)
+  - Rubocop
+  - Debugging
+  - Precedence
+    - `tap` method

+__*Time spent*__<br/>
+242 minutes

+__*Thoughts*__<br/>
+I like the frameworks for pseudo-code.
+I definitely have a bad habit of just jumping straight into the code, only to find out mid-way during the solution that my initial code isn't ideal or doesn't cover the necessary use cases.
+I will need to make sure I try to put this into practice to get good and fast at it.

+Some of the precedence material is pretty crazy, like how `{}` and `do/end` actually have different priorities to each other, and that depending on which one you use, you could be returning a completely different value to what you expected.
+Sounds like a really easy way to get bugs in your program.

+The `.tap` method looks really useful to me for debugging.
+I'll be able to just insert it between chained methods to see what exactly gets returned at each step.
+It feels like a really good timesaver.